Rixuel/Light-Cipher/README.md

 - Copy all selected text of the output text.

 ### Code On!
-- Main function to encrypt your input text.
+- Main function to code your input text.

-### Encrypt Level
+### Code Level
-- Encrypt difficulty used to convert your input text into a light encryted output text.
+- Code difficulty used to convert your input text into a light encryted output text.

 ### Swap
 - Swapping the 2 text boxes by click on the button " <=> "